 Prior to moving into RPA and AI, I spent time in BPO with several providers including Sutherland Global Services, where UiPath technology was first used to automate an outsourcing deal, Xchanging (now part of DXC) and TCS where I built their global AR functions.
 I also worked for consulting firms Capgemini and EquaTerra (now part of KPMG) shaping BPO deals and building the European team respectively.

 Joining as COO in 2015 when UiPath was in one location and numbered 28 people, I've helped the company to grow from $1m to $100m in ARR in 23 months, making UiPath one of the fastest-growing enterprise software companies in history.
-We have consequently gone from seed funding to unicorn in 36 months.
-We have 1,500 customers, operations in 14 countries and a user base of 200,000 people.
+We have also trebled our valuation from $1bn to $3bn in just six months.
+We have 1,800 customers, operations in 16 countries and a user base of 250,000 people.
 If you'd like to join us, partner with us or just chat, please contact me.

 In June 2017, I became chief evangelist, a bi-directional role, communicating 'out' from the company and listening to our community of developers, customers, partners and analysts, communicating it back 'into' the development, product, marketing and sales teams.
 In this way, I'm helping the company scale to achieve its plan to IPO at some point.